 So what’s so good about them (apart from the taste)?
 The ground seeds pack in protein, loads of zinc, minerals, and good fats.
 These are so much more nutritious than any packet cracker.
 Instead of just filling a void with crackers that have little more than empty calories, why not make every mouthful count with these beauties.
 Children love the cheesy crunch, and being nut free, it makes them a perfect inclusion in the school lunch box.
 They are also so simple to make.

 Warning – these are dangerously moreish!
 I dare you to stop at one.

-120gram (1 cup) of mixed seeds, ground (I use 30gram each – sunflower, sesame, pumpkin and flax seeds).
+- 120 g mixed seeds (1 cup) ground (I use 30g each – sunflower, sesame, pumpkin and flax seeds).
 See tip below.

-½ teaspoon ground cayenne pepper or paprika.
-The cayenne really doesn’t contribute any heat in this cracker, though is great for the circulation and digestion, so give it a try.
+- ½ tsp cayenne pepper -this doesn’t contribute any heat in this cracker though is great for the circulation and digestion, so give it a try.

 - Preheat the oven to 170℃/340°F (fan-forced) and line a large biscuit tray with baking paper.